St. Rose of Lima Roman Catholic Church (Queens): First building

 Photograph of the front of the first St. Rose of Lima Roman Catholic Church building that was built in 1886.
 The photograph was taken in 1906.
 The inset is of Father Henry F. Murray, who was pastor of St. Rose of Lima from 1900 to 1911.

 The first church building, built on Fairview Avenue (modern day Beach 84th Street) and Barry Place, near the Long Island Railroad, was 50 x 100 feet.
 It could hold 500 worshippers and cost $6,000 to build.
 A small cul-de-sac in back of the Hammel project marks the site of the first building at present.
 The first Mass was celebrated in the first building on August 30, 1886.

 School

 St. Rose of Lima Catholic Academy is a private, Catholic school with a campus located on Beach 84th Street right next to the current St. Rose of Lima church building.
 The academy has 428 students in grades Pre-Kindergarten to eight grade with a student-teacher ratio of 15 to 1.
-Mrs. Karrie Moffo is the current principal.
+Mr. Peter Vercessi is the current principal.

 The School was first opened by the Presentation Sisters as St. Rose of Lima School in September 1966.
 The building program for the school and convent was started in 1963 and was completed in 1966.
 The dedication of these buildings took place on Sunday, May 15, 1966.
 The first principal was Sister Eleanor O’Donnell and the first school included classes in grades first through fifth.
 The first graduation was on June 20, 1970.
 The School became St. Rose of Lima Catholic Academy on September 1, 2013.